Tag Archives: Ludwig Von Mises

 December 3, 2011Posted by on

-I posted the video below as I found its message quite appealing, given the censure being heaped on bankers and financiers.
+I posted the link to Paul Gringon’s video as I found its message quite appealing, given the censure being heaped on bankers and financiers.
 However, I found the solution offered to the hypothesis of ‘money as debt’ somewhat optimistic, for in whatever form money is regulated, politicians will attempt to manipulate the supply of money to service their own political agenda.
 I have always eschewed the conspiracy theorists, Illuminati, Bilderberg, Freemasons, et al, but perhaps what is most surprising about conspiracy theories, is their popularity.
 There is a wide, if somewhat sceptical, acceptance of the possibility of a conspiracy, balanced by a naïve belief that somehow protection from such conspiracies is inherent in a democracy.

 Read more of this post